Farm Raised or Wild Caught Shrimp – Which Is Best?

 How Can You Tell if Shrimp is Wild Caught?

-If you prefer one type of shrimp over the other, there are a few ways you can go about determining which one it is.
 While buying your safest bet is getting packaged ones and determining where the shrimp comes from.
-Make sure the package includes a certification if you are buying farmed ones 12.
+Make sure the package includes a certification if you are buying farmed ones 11.

 If you prefer shrimp not prepackaged, your best clue will be the color of the shrimp.
 The color of the shrimp, like many other sea creatures, are determined by their diet.
-The shrimp diet in the ocean consists of clams, snails, and dead fish.
-This diet provides them with antioxidants which in turn cause their signature pinkish color.

 On the other hand, farm raised shrimp are fed soybean meals and other plant based products.
 This will cause their color to turn gray.